reymillenium/20240707_2000_challenge1015_character_analysis/readme.md

 ### Exercise Description:

-Write a program that reads the file’s contents and determines the following:
+Write a program that reads a file’s contents and determines the following:

 • The number of uppercase letters in the file

 • The number of lowercase letters in the file

 • The number of digits in the file

+It must also determine the same from a constant string object.

 ## Execution from the Terminal (Alternative way without an IDE):